Table of Contents

 Off the farm, such as on the highway or in noncommercial aviation, even if the fuel is used in transporting livestock, feed, crops, or equipment.

-For personal use, such as mowing the lawn.
+For personal use, such as lawn mowing.

 In processing, packaging, freezing, or canning operations.